Overview

 + Add Knowledge

 ” button.
-This action will prompt you to begin adding a new Knowledge base.We provide three ways to upload the Knowledge base:
+This action will prompt you to begin adding a new Knowledge base.We provide four options to upload the Knowledge base for your agent:

 Upload Documents